 Mood electric as Seattle Storm, fans celebrate third title

-SEATTLE (AP) — Fans are whooping and cheering as they celebrate the Seattle Storm's third WNBA championship during a parade and rally.
+SEATTLE (AP) — Fans are whooping and cheering as they celebrate the Seattle Storm's third WNBA championship during a parade and rally Sunday afternoon.

-Aboard one trolley, Storm forward Breanna Stewart pumped the championship trophy into the air and smiled.
-It was just one of three trophies that the players displayed along the parade, one for each of the team's three titles.
+Aboard one trolley, Storm forward Breanna Stewart pumped the 2018 championship trophy into the air and smiled.
+It was just one of three trophies that the players displayed along the parade, one for each of its three WNBA titles.

 Fans in yellow and green jerseys lined the streets and later packed into KeyArena.